KRC Gent: History

-In 1952 the club played in the first division again but this time for its last season at this stage, as of 2005.
+In 1952 the club played in the first division again but this time for its last season at this stage, as of 2026.
 Three years later it was relegated to the third division from which it would never be promoted.
-In 1987 R.R.C.
-Gent (as it was named since 1969, i.e. the name of the city was put to Dutch) merged with F.C.
-Heirnis Gent to become R.R.C.
-Heirnis Gent.
-It then changed back briefly to R.R.C.
-Gent in 1999 and merged with K.V.V.
-Standaard Meulestede in 2000 to become R.R.C.
-Gent-Zeehaven.
-In 2002 the club merged with K.F.C.
-Oostakker and changed its name to K.R.C.
-Gent-Zeehaven.
-Finally in 2016 the club changed its name to K.R.C.
-Gent.
+In 1987 RRC Gent (as it was named since 1969, i.e. the name of the city was put to Dutch) merged with FC Heirnis Gent to become RRC Heirnis Gent.
+It then changed back briefly to RRC Gent in 1999 and merged with KVV Standaard Meulestede in 2000 to become RRC Gent-Zeehaven.
+In 2002 the club merged with KFC Oostakker and changed its name to KRC Gent-Zeehaven.
+Finally in 2016 the club changed its name to KRC Gent.